dmxt/dmxt-blog/content/blog/bypass-malicious-files-mac/index.md

 `--cask` app through `brew`, and they throw a malicious file error with no hint of workaround.

-# Here's a fast way to disable the "Malicilous files" pop-up
+# Here's a fast way to disable the "Malicious files" pop-up

-I found this simple command that will completely resolve this issue very quickly (1 step fast)
+I found this simple command that will completely resolve this issue very quickly, there is only one step.

 1. Run the following with the app you're having trouble starting:
 ```bash